16 Productive Tips for Entrepreneurs during a Temporary slow down in Business

 Use the downtime to look at your current marketing strategy and produce content for marketing and advertising.
-Are there locations or audiences where you haven’t reached yet?
-See where you can take your marketing in order to bring in new clients and increase revenue.
+Are there locations or audiences that you haven’t reached yet?
+See where you can take your marketing to bring in new clients and increase revenue.
 Use social media and events to reach a greater range of people and get their interest by teasing them about what’s coming up in your business, if you have new ventures coming soon.

 - Numbers soul search

-Now is the time to really dive into your books and see what’s going on.
-Take this time to bring your books up to scratch and crunch those numbers to see how things really are in your business.
-There could be costs that can be cut out, if you analyse the figures, for example, if you could switch suppliers for certain services.
+Now is the time to dive into your books and see what’s going on.
+Take this time to bring your books up to scratch and crunch those numbers to see how things are in your business.
+There could be costs that can be cut out, if you analyze the figures, for example, if you could switch suppliers for certain services.
 You may also want to enlist the help of your accountant to sit down with you and review your business.

 - Get paid and chase up unpaid invoices.

 If things are tight as a result of the downtime in the business, it’s time to improve your cash flow fast by chasing those who owe you money.
 If there are clients who regularly pay late, look into that and see what’s going on.
-Maybe a small discount offered to those who pay early, might just do the trick to prevent late payments in future!
+Maybe a small discount offered to those who pay early, might just do the trick to prevent late payments in the future!